-User profiles and questionnaire data provide a good starting point for learning collaboration levels among collaborative users .
+User profiles and questionnaire data provide a good starting point for learning collaboration levels among collaborative users.
 However, gathering such information is complicated by the fact that the information may be incomplete and incorrect.
 In addition, the accuracy of such information is task-specific and user-community sensitive.
-We have constructed a test bed on the inference violation detection system to study the collaboration level for multiple collaborative users .
-Our preliminary study reveals that information source accuracy and communication fidelity play key roles in the collaboration level .
-Further research in this area is needed.
+We have constructed a testbed on the inference violation detection system to study the collaboration level for collaborative users.
+Our preliminary study reveals that information provider authoritativeness, communication fidelity and honesty in collaboration play key roles in the collaboration level.
+Further research and experiments in generating training set to estimate and validate collaboration level are needed.